crate/crate/docs/general/ddl/data-types.rst

 Character types
 ===============

-These are general purpose character data types available in CrateDB.
+Character types are general purpose strings of character data.

 Only character data types without specified length can be analyzed.
 By default the :ref:`plain <plain-analyzer>` analyzer is used.
 See